 OCTOBER: Take a step back into ancient times at Xi’an, China

 A historical city that dates back to more than 3,000 years old and is said to be the birthplace of Chinese civilization, make Xi’an one of your must-visit places in 2019.
-Mention Xi’an and the first thing that comes to mind would be the UNESCO World Heritage Site of the ancient Terracotta Army, first discovered in 1974 and have since captivated the world.
+Mention Xi’an and the first thing that comes to mind would be the UNESCO World Heritage Site of the ancient Terracotta Army that was first discovered in 1974 and have since captivated the world.

 A tour to Xi’an, however isn’t just about going back in time.
 Come nightfall, you will find streets and buildings bathed in vibrant lights, a reminder that this city is moving with the times.
 The 1000-year Big Wild Goose Pagoda provides a spectacularly-lit backdrop to Asia’s biggest musical fountain show that takes place nightly at the huge square.